Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 CHOCOLATE CHIPS: Depending on your preference, you could use milk chocolate or dark chocolate chips instead of semisweet chocolate in this recipe.

-How to Make This Homemade Hot Chocolate Recipe
+How To Make This Homemade Hot Chocolate Recipe

-STEP ONE: Using a 3 to 4 quart saucepan over medium heat, whisk together the milk, heavy cream, white sugar, cocoa powder and vanilla.
-Continue whisking for 4 to 5 minutes until the mixture is hot but not bubbling.
+STEP ONE: Using a 3 to 4-quart saucepan over medium heat, whisk together the milk, heavy cream, white sugar, cocoa powder, and vanilla.

 PRO TIP: